 OLSAS uses a 4.0 scale.
 We will convert your grades using the OLSAS Undergraduate Grade Conversion Table and the scale noted for your university in the table.
 Do not attempt to reconcile alpha grades to any of the percentage scales.

-The law schools equate university work on the basis of the Ontario traditional academic year system.
+The law schools equate university work based on the Ontario traditional academic year system.
 For universities operating in the semester system, 2 semesters are combined as the equivalent of an academic year (i.e., semesters 1 and 2 are combined for first year; semesters 3 and 4 for second year).
 Co-op semesters are grouped similarly.

-Note: Each law school may use a different GPA than is calculated by OLSAS in the undergraduate academic record, based on its own admission criteria.
-Refer to the requirements section for each law school in the OLSAS application for more information.
+Each law school may use a different GPA than OLSAS calculates in the undergraduate academic record, based on its own admission criteria.
+Refer to each law school’s requirements in the OLSAS Application Guide for more information.

-Where both letter and percentage grades are reported on the transcript, the percentage grade will be used, with the exception of the University of British Columbia, which letter grades will be used for.
-All courses and marks, including failed, incomplete, repeated and supplementary courses, and courses extra to degree requirements are included in the GPA.
+- Where both letter and percentage grades are reported on the transcript, we will use the percentage grade, with the exception of the University of British Columbia, where we will use letter grades.

-Grades from countries other than Canada and the US are processed as non-convertible.
-The transcript will be forwarded to the institution(s) you applied to for evaluation.
+We process grades from countries other than Canada and the US as non-convertible.
+We will forward the transcript to the law schools you applied to for evaluation.